-The main conclusion here is that many processes concerning human-machine creation are onology-based.
-Our additional purpose is to show that when the machine helps to resolve the problem using its strongest features/formal part and the heuristic part/emotions/notions like simple, beautiful, interesting are left to the decision maker, then the human-centered methods are rather effective and simple.
+Cases have been considered where no other solution exists but only using dynamic ontologies.
+It is derived that many processes concerning human-machine creation are ontology-based.
+Our additional purpose is to show that when the machine helps to resolve the problem using its strongest features then it uses the formal, mechanical part of the research, while the heuristic part, emotions or notions like simple, beautiful, interesting should be left to the decision maker.
+Such human-centered methods are much more effective and less complex than automatic heuristic methods.
+One of the considered methods, CALEIDOSCOPE may be considered a far analogy to human-computer brainstorming methods.

-There exists no free cheese...
-To make an advanced system we should define and use many labor-consuming ontologies.
-In perspective we hope use machine-learning or other knowledge acquisition methods to construct ontologies.
-In parallel we use the considered methods in older projects [14].
+To make an advanced system, we should define and use many labor-consuming models and/or ontologies.
+In perspective we hope that the usage of machine learning or other knowledge acquisition methods will help to construct ontologies automatically.
+In parallel we use the considered methods in information security projects [16].